Skip to main content

 • name and namespace must match the RoCE NADs configured in your cluster.

-3. Configure NCCL (and optional UCX) for RoCE
+Configure NCCL and UCX for RoCE

-• NCCL_IB_HCA: The RDMA interface(s) used by NCCL for GPUDirect RDMA collectives.
-On GB300 RoCE clusters, this is typically the ibp interface.
-On other clusters, it should match the RoCE device naming or the Pod interfaces created by Multus (for example, a specific interface name or a comma-separated list such as net1,net2), depending on how your cluster is configured.
+• NCCL_IB_HCA: The RDMA interfaces that NCCL uses for GPUDirect RDMA collectives.
+On GB300 RoCE clusters, this is the ibp interface.
+On other clusters, it must match the RoCE device naming or the Pod interfaces that Multus creates (for example, a specific interface name or a comma-separated list such as net1,net2), depending on how you configured your cluster.

 • UCX_TLS (optional, for UCX-based stacks): The UCX transports to enable.
 For RoCE, you might use tcp (and other transports as needed), depending on your UCX configuration and application requirements.